-Carriers should use actual balances to the extent that they are available at the time the Schedule of Selected Balances is due to OPM.
+Carriers should use actual balances to the extent that they are available at the time the SSB is due to OPM.
 In the absence of a precise measurement of a balance as of the reporting date, carriers should use accounting estimates that they believe are an approximation of the amount of an item.

-The timely submission of a properly prepared Schedule of Selected Balances is critical to OPM's ability to generate its financial statements by its November 15, 2006 deadline.
-The Schedule of Selected Balances as of and for the Federal fiscal year ended September 30, 2006 must be received by OPM no later than 5:00 EST on October 10, 2006.
-It must be submitted by email in Excel format and follow-up within three business days with a faxed copy with the requisite preparer and management signatures.
-The email address for submitting the Schedule of Selected Balances is Susan.Lee@opm.gov or Melanese.Wynn@opm.gov using "SELECTED BALANCES" as the subject line.
-The fax number is 202-606-1338.
+The timely submission of a properly prepared SSB is critical to OPM's ability to generate its financial statements by its November 14, 2008, deadline.
+The SSB as of and for the Federal FY ended September 30, 2008, must be received by OPM no later than 1pm EST on October 9, 2008.
+It must be submitted by email in Excel format and followed-up within three business days with a faxed copy, with the requisite preparer and management signatures.
+The email address for submitting the Schedule of Selected Balances is Melanese.Wynn@opm.gov, using "SCHEDULE OF SELECTED BALANCES" as the subject line.
+The fax number to be used is 202-606-1338.